Diversification is an important tactic against market fluctuations and portfolio crashes.

 There isn’t a whole lot of selection for emerging market ETFs in Canada, but here are my top picks

 1. iShares Core MSCI Emerging Markets IMI Index ETF

 Assets Under Management: $1.5 billion

 Main Regions: East Asia

-The reason why this ETF tops our list is that, apart from offering a generous yield (for an ETF) of 2.89%, it also provides decent capital growth potential.
+The reason why this ETF tops our list is that, apart from offering a decent yield (for an ETF), it also provides decent capital growth potential.
 The stock has a five-year CAGR of 7.76%.
 One negative aspect of this ETF is that its distributions are bi-yearly.

 2. FTSE Emerging Markets All Cap Index ETF